ffund/network-modeling-and-analysis/common-mistakes-simulation/README.md

 Now, we will try and validate how well these assumptions are realized in our experiments.

-We're going to repeat our initial "basic" experiment, but we want to make sure enough packets are generated to validate the probabilistic distribution - so change the line `$ns at 1000.0 "finish` to `$ns at 10000.0 "finish`, making the experiment 10x longer.
+We're going to repeat our initial "basic" experiment, but we want to make sure enough packets are generated to validate the probabilistic distribution - so change the line `$ns at 1000.0 "finish"` to `$ns at 10000.0 "finish"`, making the experiment 10x longer.

 Then repeat that first experiment: